Skip to content

 Designing the internal processes of the organisation that delivers the user experience is a crucial part of the service design process.
 We often explain it through the metaphor of a theatre.
 To deliver a great show to the audience the entire backstage needs to know exactly what to do at exactly what moment.
 Music should be played at the right time, lights need to illuminate a specific location, the decor needs to change in a matter of seconds, the curtains need to open only when the actors are ready.

-On the left, you have the front of a stage facing the audience.
+2 images: On the left, you have the front of a stage facing the audience.
 On the right you have the back of a stage where in the back wings everything is getting ready for the show.

 When applied to the service delivery world it looks something like the drawing below.
 The audience becomes the customers.
 The first line staff are the actors that interact with the audience.
 They are separated by the line of interaction.
 The back-office employees are the ones delivering the service behind the scenes and are separated by a line of visibility.
 In the service design process we connect all these dots to deliver a seamless experience.
 We make sure all processes are aligned to deliver a qualitative customer experience.